CanePlayz/PrimeNumbersReport/Readme.md

 # What's next?

+There are no specific plans on my end.
 If you have any ideas, feel free to contribute via issue or pull requests.